pibuilt/TestCrafter/Readme.md

 # AI Test Case Generator

-An AI-powered system that automatically generates unit test cases for Python, Java, and C++ code from a given GitHub repository.
-It uses a pre-trained CodeT5 model to analyze the source code and generate meaningful test cases.
+An AI-powered system that generates unit test cases for Python, Java, and C++ code from a given GitHub repository.
+It uses a pre-trained CodeT5 model to analyze the source code and generate test cases.

 ## Usage